Religious Education

 Each unit of work is developed through careful curriculum planning, allowing pupils to make progress through key stages of learning: Remembering, Understanding, Applying, Analysing, Evaluating, and Creating.

-As pupils advance through these stages, teachers conduct day-to-day formative assessments to build a comprehensive picture of each pupil's progress.
+As pupils advance through these stages, teachers conduct formative assessments to build a picture of each pupil's progress.

 At the end of each unit, teachers make a summative assessment based on these key stages.
 Our exemplar planning, supporting the syllabus, uses a mastery model including: